Jacqueline Cochran: Postwar

 At war's end, Cochran was hired by a magazine to report on global postwar events.
-In this role, she witnessed Japanese General Tomoyuki Yamashita's surrender in the Philippines and was then the first non-Japanese woman to enter Japan after the War and attended the Nuremberg Trials in Germany.
+In this role, she witnessed Japanese General Tomoyuki Yamashita's surrender in the Philippines and was the first non-Japanese woman to enter Japan after the War.
+She also attended the Nuremberg Trials in Germany.

 On September 9, 1948, Cochran joined the U.S. Air Force Reserve as a lieutenant colonel.
 She was promoted to colonel in 1969 and retired in 1970.
-She was, quite probably, the first woman pilot in the United States Air Force.
 During her career in the Air Force Reserve, she received three awards of the Distinguished Flying Cross for various achievements from 1947 to 1964.